Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 Strategize your selections

-If you are looking to maximize your time, you can really utilize Genie+ to your advantage.
+If you are looking to maximize your time, you can really utilize Disney Genie+ to your advantage.
 After your 7am selection.
 You will either have to wait until the park has been open for 2 hours or make a selection immediately after scanning into that initial selection.
 If you’re fortunate enough to have an early return window with that first selection, within the first hour the park is open, you can strategically have three to four Lightning Lane selections under your belt.

 To do this, you should select attractions that are nearby (so you’re not zig-zagging all over the park), and that have return times close to the current time.
 This way you can quickly make a new selection, thus allowing you to accomplish more without having to wait in any standby lines.
 Quickly resetting the clock also allows you to pick up Lightning Lane selections for other popular attractions before other guests are able to make their next selection.
 Also, keep in mind that you are only allowed to get a Lighting Lane selection once for every attraction each day.
 So no repeat selections for the same attraction.